What is my Ip address? How to know what is public and private IP addresses you are using?

 How do my public and private IP work together?

 Any request that goes out from the LAN towards the internet has the public IP.
 But how does that go back to my personal laptop?
 As my laptop has a private IP.
-This is done by the NAT, by mapping for the session.
+The NAT does this by mapping for the session.